Sintrop/core-contracts/README.md

 Sintrop Ethereum Core Contracts

 ## Project introduction
 Our goal is to develop a software with the purpose of making agriculture sustainable in the world.
-We are bulding a community of people to fight against non agroecological agriculture pratctices.
+We are bulding a community of people to fight against non agroecological agriculture practices.

 To understand better, read our _whitepaper_ before start contributing. https://github.com/Sintrop/SDP/releases